TylerinaSpark/San-Francisco-family/README.md

 For [**SF Hello**](README.md#SF-Hello) font, currently it ~~is impossible to obtain it~~ can be obtained only if you are an Apple employee or an authorized Apple reseller.

 ## License
 Apple fonts are not meant to be used for commercial purposes outside Apple products.
-For **SF Pro**, its license can be found [here](https://github.com/windyboy1704/SFPro-JP/blob/master/license.md).
+The Apple font license can be found [here](https://github.com/windyboy1704/SFPro-JP/blob/master/license.md).

 For the **SF Hello** typeface, it is restricted to Apple employees, and permitted contractors and vendors.
-For the **SF Mono** typeface, you are allowed to use it only in Xcode, Terminal.app and Console.app.
-For the rest, your use of them is subjected to terms of the applicable iOS/macOS/tvOS/watchOS Software License Agreement.

 ## Notice
 Every font in this repository belongs to [Apple](https://www.apple.com).
 The purpose of this repository, and its website, is to demonstrate the San Francisco font family, and under no circumstances is it used for commercial purposes.